Unveiling Hidden Magnons with Anomalous Rotational Symmetry: Modelling magnon spectra

 The substitution of Ru by Mn in \CaMn\ acts as a local symmetry-breaking perturbation.
-The Mn ions locally relax the octahedral compression around the impurity sites and thereby disrupt the global mirror symmetry $\mathbb{M}$ of the crystal lattice.
+The observation of sharp, coherent Raman peaks throughout the sample indicates that this distortion does not arise from isolated small clusters, but rather acts as a global perturbation.
+This is further corroborated by Energy Dispersive Spectroscopy (EDS) mapping analysis (see Supplementary Information), which confirms the stoichiometric accuracy and a spatially homogeneous Mn distribution at the sub-micrometric level.
+We can therefore assume that Mn ions locally relax the octahedral compression around the impurity sites and thereby disrupt the global mirror symmetry $\mathbb{M}$ of the crystal lattice.
 This perturbation modifies both the crystal-field environment and the superexchange pathways, effectively mixing magnon states of different mirror parity.
 As a result of Mn substitution, the mirror operation $\mathbb{M}$ ceases to be an exact symmetry of the magnetic lattice.
 Consequently, the one-magnon excitations can no longer be classified by a well-defined mirror parity.
-The breaking of this symmetry lifts the selection rules that protect certain excitations, thereby activating mixed-parity one-magnon modes that are otherwise hidden in the high-symmetry phase (Fig.~\ref{fig:ConceptFig} (c)).
+The breaking of this symmetry lifts the selection rules that protect certain excitations, thereby activating mixed-parity one-magnon modes that are otherwise hidden in the high-symmetry phase (Fig.~\ref{fig:ConceptFig}c).

 To substantiate these symmetry-based results we perform exact-diagonalization (ED) calculations of the Raman spectrum on finite clusters, with various distributions of Mn impurities.
 The calculations are carried out using the full pseudospin Hamiltonian $\mathcal{H}=\mathcal{H}_{loc}+\mathcal{H}_x+\mathcal{H}_y$.
 The Raman operator $R_{B_{1g}}$ is implemented according to Eq.~\eqref{eq:Raman_B1g}, and the Raman intensity spectral function is given by